-In a finite quantum theory chiral symmetry is not broken.
-The anomaly seems to be an inevitable result of renormalization/regularization.
+In a finite quantum theory chiral symmetry appears to be broken only by the weak interactions.
+The presence of the anomaly in strong and electromagnetic quantum field theory (QFT) calculations[1-7] seems to be an inevitable result of the regularization needed to remove infinities before the mass and charge renormalizations can be accomplished.
 However, one has a choice - in the presence of the anomaly either chiral symmetry or gauge invariance must be broken.

 The requirement for gauge invariance is driven by the need to maintain phase coherence.
-In QED, quantum phase coherence in the presence of potentials is maintained via the covariant derivative.
+In QFT, quantum phase coherence in the presence of potentials is maintained via the covariant derivative.
 This is essential.
 A theory without quantum phase coherence is not a quantum theory.

 The impedance approach is gauge invariant.
 Gauge invariance is built in.
 Complex impedances shift phases.
 Complex quantum impedances shift quantum phases.
-The scale invariant impedance associated with the chiral potential [2, 3] communicates quantum phase and only quantum phase [4-6].
+The scale invariant impedance associated with the chiral potential [8, 9] communicates quantum phase and only quantum phase [10-12].
 There is no need in the impedance approach for the covariant derivative.
 One need only take the appropriate impedances into account.

-The phase-only character of inverse square potentials, their incapacity to do work, is emphasized in the related case of the centrifugal potential of the free Schroedinger particle by Holstein[7].
-The symmetry is understood to be scale invariance, which again in the absence of renormalization is not broken.
+The phase-only character of inverse square potentials, their incapacity to do work, is emphasized in the related case of the centrifugal potential of the free Schroedinger particle by Holstein[13].
+The symmetry is understood to be scale invariance (unbroken sans regularization).